 All work equipment must be suitable for the purpose for which it is intended and must not present a risk to the health and safety of the user or other people.
-Our risk assessment has shown that only work equipment, which presents a significant risk, is the use of ladders by the Site Development Officer who has received appropriate information, instruction and training in the use of ladders.
+Our risk assessment has shown that only work equipment, which presents a significant risk, is the use of ladders by the Site staff who have received appropriate information, instruction and training in the use of ladders.